 Venison Egg Rolls Nutrition Facts

 The nutrition facts below are for baked egg rolls.
-If you fry yours the calories and fats will be somewhat higher.
+If you fry yours the calories and fats may be somewhat higher.

 |Yields: 24 Venison Egg Rolls||Serving: 3 Egg Rolls|